Vi45en/Pesidious/README.md

    + The `binary_builder.py` python script outputs the `adversarial_imports_set.pk` or the `adversarial_section_set.pk`, based on the feature mapping you select, in the `adversarial_feature_vector_directory` directory.
 ### Testing Instructions

 The training tests the learning agent after every 550 episodes with 200 samples.
-If the agent is able to generate 50% of mutated samples, the training stops and saves the model as dqeaf.pt
+If the agent is able to generate 100 (50%) of mutated samples, the training stops and saves the model as dqeaf.pt which is used by the testing script.

 1. Create a new directory 'testing-samples' and copy your test samples in it.